MMTIS/badger/tools/README.md

 On startup in the report only the stops are shown.
 To see the trips check the box in the top right corner.

 ## The script runner
-in the `tools` folder there is the a tool for running scripts to process everything
+In the `tools` folder there is the a tool for running scripts to process everything.
 ```
 uv run python -m tools.script_runner path_to_script_file.txt  name_of_logfile.log name_of_block (--begin_step=no_of_step) (--this_step=no_of_step) (--end_step=no_of_step)
 ```